winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 .. _asset-faq2:

-Can I change the issuer?
+How do I transfer ownership to a new Issuer?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The current issuer of an asset may transfer issuance of the asset to someone else by changing the issuer in the asset's settings.
+The current control of an asset may transfer control of the asset to someone else by changing the generic `issuer` in the asset's settings.

 .. _asset-faq3: